Sarai Kale Khan RRTS station

-Sarai Kale Khan RRTS station is an under-construction station located in the South East Delhi district of Delhi, India.
-It is designed for high-speed trains operating on the RapidX network, capable of reaching speeds up to 180 km/h.
-The station will serve as both a terminus and an originating station for three priority RRTS corridors under the first phase: Delhi-Panipat, Delhi-Alwar, and Delhi-Meerut.
+Sarai Kale Khan RRTS station is an elevated terminal semi-high-speed-rail station located in the South East Delhi district of Delhi, India.
+This station caters to trains operating on the RapidX network, capable of reaching speeds up to 180 km/h.
+It is the terminus and originating station for three priority RRTS corridors in Phase I: Delhi–Meerut, Delhi–Panipat, and Delhi–Alwar.
+Currently, only the Delhi–Meerut corridor is operational; construction on the other two corridors has not yet commenced.

-Commencement of operations at the Sarai Kale Khan RRTS station has been plagued with several delays, with the station missing several deadlines in succession: June, mid-September, and late September of 2025.
-Officials overseeing the project stated that while al the civil works and trial runs concluded as scheduled, the station will not be rendered operational until the Prime Minister inaugurates it.
+Commencement of operations at the Sarai Kale Khan RRTS station was plagued with several delays, with the station missing several deadlines in succession: June, mid-September, and late September of 2025.
+Officials overseeing the project stated that while all the civil works and trial runs concluded as scheduled, the station would not be rendered operational until the Prime Minister inaugurates it.

-As of 26 October 2025, the station is yet to be made functional.
+Following successive delays, the station was finally made operational on February 22, 2026.
+With this, the entirety of the Delhi-Meerut RRTS network became functional too.

 History

 The National Capital Region Transport Corporation, a joint venture between the Government of India and the governments of the states of Delhi, Uttar Pradesh, Rajasthan, and Haryana, invited tenders in February 2020 for the construction of the Sarai Kale Khan RRTS station, along with the 4.3 km stretch from Sarai Kale Khan to New Ashok Nagar of the 82.15 km Delhi-Meerut RRTS line.
 Afcons Infrastructure was entrusted with the construction of the station.